Marahoué National Park: Fauna

 This area used to be heavily forested but by 2009, it was reported that 93% of the forest had been lost in the previous six years.
 With the reduction in forest cover has gone a reduction in forest-dwelling mammals with the numbers of West African chimpanzee being reduced greatly.
 A 2007 survey indicated that there were fewer than 50 chimpanzees in the park, and by 2018, there were reported to be none.
 Other mammals recorded in the park are the western red colobus, the African bush elephant, the African buffalo, the bongo, the Maxwell's duiker, the red-flanked duiker, the yellow-backed duiker, the bay duiker, the kob, the waterbuck and the western hartebeest.
 Wildfires and poaching are serious issues such that the number of antelopes and primates are greatly reduced.

 Some 287 species of bird have been recorded in the park, some rarities being the emerald starling, the black-headed bee-eater and the yellow-footed honeyguide.
 A record for the white-breasted guineafowl awaits confirmation.
+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.